Isospin symmetry breaking of Cooper-Quartets in nuclei: A Ginzburg-Landau theory of isospin symmetry breaking

 \section{A Ginzburg-Landau theory of isospin symmetry breaking}

-We are going to couple pions and SU(2) gluons together , then we are going to couple SU(2) gluons with quartets \cite{1,2,3,4}: a isoscalar field made out of 4 nucleons.
-This will result in the phenomenon of isospin symmetry breaking \cite{13,14,15,16,17}.
+We are going to couple pions and SU(2) gluons together , then we are going to couple SU(2) gluons with cooper-quartets \cite{8,9,10,11}: a isoscalar field made out of 4 nucleons.
+This will result in the phenomenon of isospin symmetry breaking \cite{14,15,16,17}.
 This is going to be the first model presented.
+The quartet field will be a complex field $\phi$, the pion-meson field will be the pseudo-scalar field